defoxicator/asteroides/README.md

 # pyglet-asteroids
 Clone of Asteroids game developed using Pyglet / Python.

-First endevour into the world of Game Dev.
+First endeavor into the world of Game Dev.
 Basics of the game were covered with the help of official Pyglet tutorial and the rest is my tinkering with the code.

 ---